b1owcar/cooking_recipe/README.md

 ## Techniques

-How to creat fire on an electromagnetic oven
+How to create fire on an electromagnetic oven

 <div>
 	<img src="imgs/fire.jpg" style="width: 300px"/>